Air filter or air filter

 HVAC

 The answer to 'air filter or air filter' is that an air filter and an air filter are the same thing.
-An air filter is a device used in HVAC systems to remove dust, pollen, and other airborne particles from the air circulating through the system.
-Air filters come in a variety of sizes, materials, and efficiency ratings to meet the needs of different homes and HVAC systems.
+An air filter is a device installed in your HVAC system that removes dust, pollen, and other airborne particles from the air circulating through your home.
+Air filters come in a variety of sizes, materials, and MERV (Minimum Efficiency Reporting Value) ratings that determine how effectively they capture small particles.

 Sources